danilo-bangitjr-rlcore/cpp-ci-dev/docs/tech_spec/coreio.md

 ## Overview

-CoreIO is the industrial I/O service responsible for all communication between the CoreRL system and external industrial control systems.
-It provides secure, reliable, and high-performance data exchange using industry-standard OPC UA protocol.
+CoreIO is the I/O service for communication between the CoreRL system and external industrial control systems.
+It provides data exchange using the OPC UA protocol.

 ## Architecture